AMZ-Racing/fsd-resources/README.md

 <a name="rbb"></a>
 ## Rosbag Bazaar
 - The Rosbag Bazaar (RBB) is a tool to index/visualize/manage rosbags on remote storage systems.
 Additionally it provides a web interface and framework for automated simulations.
-Is a tool helpful to anyone handling large amounts of rosbags and complex software pipelines in real robots.
+It is a tool helpful to anyone handling large amounts of rosbags and complex software pipelines in real robots.
 Find the code in this [link](https://github.com/AMZ-Driverless/rbb_core).

 <a name="algorithms"></a>
 # Algorithms